dhiaayachi/media-helm/sonarr-helm/README.md

-# Jellyfin Software Media System
+# Sonarr Software Media System

-This is a helm chart for [Jellyfin](https://github.com/jellyfin/jellyfin/)
+This is a helm chart for [Sonarr](https://github.com/sonarr/sonarr/)

 ## Prerequisites